 11 advice for proper Temple Etiquette in Thailand

-Dresscode, a minimum requirement is to cover up shoulders.
+- Dresscode, a minimum requirement is to cover up shoulders.
 Preferably wear something with a short sleeve.
 Always wear knee-long skirt och shorts.
 Dress conservatively.
 Some places like Wat Phra Kaew /Grand Palace in Bangkok, as well as Bang Pa-In/Ayutthaya, have a much stricter dress code.
 Make sure to read up on these rules beforehand.

-Don’t stand on the threshold.
+- Don’t stand on the threshold.

-And of course, when you sit down in the Viharn don’t point your feet towards the Buddha.
+- And of course, when you sit down in the Viharn, don’t point your feet towards the Buddha.

-Don’t be intimate, kissing and such is already very rare in public so in the temples that is an absolute no do!
+- Don’t be intimate; kissing and such is already very rare in public, so in the temples, that is an absolute no do!

 The basic rule is to follow the instructions you see in any temple.
 They might differ a bit from one holy place to another.
 Some temples might not allow photo taking inside, or not directed towards the Buddha.

-Temple and religious etiquette is a key factor in getting along with Thai people since religious traditions are still such a major part of daily life and society.
+Temple and religious etiquette are crucial factors in getting along with Thai people since religious traditions are still a significant part of daily life and society.